karegeo/floatiles/README.md

 Emergent phenomena are pervasive in nature, from flocking birds to economic systems.
 This experiment provides a controlled environment to understand the underlying principles behind such occurrences.

+Latest experiments with Spectre monotile in medium container with new vibrational automatic perturbations:

+<iframe title="vimeo-player" src="https://player.vimeo.com/video/932065743?h=c4199bff19" width="640" height="360" frameborder="0"    allowfullscreen></iframe>

+<iframe title="vimeo-player" src="https://player.vimeo.com/video/932068099?h=b203182a93" width="640" height="360" frameborder="0"    allowfullscreen></iframe>

-Latest experiments with Hat monotile in small container with manual perturbations:
+Previous experiments with Hat monotile in small container with manual perturbations: